ajarara/sops-file.el/README.md

 Users can also use this to create sops files for the first time, simply do `M-x format-find-file` on any path.
 Provided there is a creation_rule for that path, the contents will never hit disk decrypted.

 # API
+Sops integrates with a diverse array of encryption providers: age, age-on-yubikeys, pgp, external KMS. sops-file.el simply ferries prompts between the decryption process and the user, however some glue code is needed to support a given setup.
+This is the primary place users should expect to write code: when sops encounters a prompt it cannot handle, it will hang for a bit until it fails and spit out the prompt in a dedicated error buffer.

+Look to the existing prompt-handlers, namely `sops-file--prompt-handler-passphrase-identity` -- the important thing is to advance point past the prompt.
+It is generally correct to not use a save excursion: if the user gets prompted and quits out, then we assume it deliberate (at which point the process is killed and decryption fails).

-Users shouldn't need to integrate with sops-file through writing code: for now it exposes no hooks and integrates with emacs directly.
+Users shouldn't need to integrate with sops-file through writing non-prompt-handling code.
 The public API should be thought of as:
 - the sops-file format registration (which happens on load)
 - `sops-file-auto-mode`
 - `sops-file-entry-trigger` (not a hook itself)